Azure-Samples/network-dotnet-use-new-watcher/README.md

 - csharp
 products:
 - azure
+extensions:
-services: network-watcher
+- services: network-watcher
-platforms: dotnet
+- platforms: dotnet
-author: yaohaizh
 ---

 # Getting started on using network watcher in C# #

  Azure Network sample for managing network watcher -
   - Create Network Watcher
 	- Manage packet capture – track traffic to and from a virtual machine Create a VM
       Start a packet capture
       Stop a packet capture
       Get a packet capture
       Delete a packet capture
   - Verify IP flow – verify if traffic is allowed to or from a virtual machine Get the IP address of a NIC on a virtual machine Test IP flow on the NIC
   - Analyze next hop – get the next hop type and IP address for a virtual machine
   - Retrieve network topology for a resource group
   - Analyze Virtual Machine Security by examining effective network security rules applied to a VM Get security group view for the VM
-           - Configure Network Security Group Flow Logs Get flow log settings
+  - Configure Network Security Group Flow Logs
+      Get flow log settings
       Enable NSG flow log
       Disable NSG flow log
   - Delete network watcher

 ## Running this Sample ##